postmanlabs/labs-docs/v6/postman/collections/fork_merge.md

 OR

 Postman's version control mechanism ensures you always have access to the most updated versions of your collections.
-In this strongly-controlled efficient collaboration process, Postman provides a versioning and conflict resolution system in a simple and most effective way.
+Postman provides a versioning and conflict resolution system in a simple and most effective way.
 It's easy to see what has changed, then merge the changes or even resolve the conflicts.

 You can 'fork' a collection in a personal workspace or a team workspace that you're a part of.
 This creates a local copy.
 In Postman parlance, a forked collection is referred to as 'Source' because you'll use it to make changes/updates.
 Your base collection is the 'Destination' copy because Postman merges the changes to your base collection (destination).

-**Note:** Currently, Postman enables you to fork and merge a collection in the dashboard.
+**Note:** Currently, Postman supports forking and merging the changes in the collection in the dashboard version of Postman.

 #### Forking a Collection